Innocent Son Lyrics

 Holding my right hand in my left

-there is no time for hesitation now
+There is no time for hesitation now

-you come or go
+You come or go, or go

 Riding in sorrow to the harbor